jurasec/SmartReponseLogRhythm/JIRAServiceDesk/README.md

 ## Steps.

 1. Create a JIRA Service Desk user account.
-2. Create a new JIRA project, and remember what **_key_** indentifies the new project, you will need it.
+2. Create a new JIRA project, and remember what **_key_** identifies the new project, you will need it.
 ![](/JIRAServiceDesk/images/JiraProjects.PNG)

 The API URL that creates an issue is your **URL_home/rest/api/3/issue** via POST more info in this link https://developer.atlassian.com/cloud/jira/platform/rest/v3/#api-rest-api-3-issue-post.